 The benefits of curcumin for gum disease are very promising.
 The form of curcumin you use makes a difference.
 Ordinary curcumin has limited bioavailability.
 What this means is that it is poorly absorbed by the body.

 One company, called EuroPharma Inc. has found an extraordinary form of curcumin that is highly absorbable by the body.
-A team of research scientists developed this form called BCM-95 Curcumin.
+This product is sold under the Terry Naturally brand and is called CuraMed.
+It was developed by a team of research scientists and includes this extraordinary form of curcumin called BCM-95 Curcumin.

 First, Let’s Look at What Gum Disease Is